Governor, lawmakers plan aid for small businesses, renters - WHIZ News

 COLUMBUS, Ohio (AP) — An aid package is coming soon for small businesses and people struggling to pay rent during the coronavirus pandemic, according to Ohio’s GOP Senate finance chairman.

-Lawmakers and Gov. Mike DeWine are figuring out the best way to provide the money as quickly as possible, Senator Matt Dolan, a Republican from Chagrin Falls in northeastern Ohio, said Wednesday.
+Lawmakers and Gov. Mike DeWine are figuring out the best way to provide the money—from federal pandemic relief funds—as quickly as possible, Senator Matt Dolan, a Republican from Chagrin Falls in northeastern Ohio, said Wednesday.

 DeWine first announced the aid package Tuesday while also saying the ban on alcohol sales after 10 p.m. is being reviewed.
 The ban, which is meant to slow the spread of the coronavirus by limiting late-night socializing, is unpopular with bars and restaurants that are already hurting from reduced business.